KaiMSR/dogbreeds/lab/admin/Readme.md

 ## Code summary

-There are several sets of scripts for you to use.
+There are several scripts for you to use.

-- Set up the workspaces
+- Set up the workspaces using the [Azure Resource Manager template to create a workspace for Azure Machine Learning service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-create-workspace-template#use-azure-cli)
 - Set up the compute

 ### Set up workspaces